ninasjoberg/php_blog/README.md

 - allow not logged in visitors to like a blog post
 - add categories and search for category
 - make styling for logged in view and edit post view
+- make sure you can only like once